isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-pine-bark-beetles/index.md

 For example, the mountain pine beetle, mainly found in North America, is black or reddish brown in color.
 So in this article, I'll get into the details of how you can get [rid](https://pestpolicy.com/get-rid-sweat-bees/) of the pine bark beetles that have been killing your trees.
 - But I would also recommend any arborist or homeowner get professional exterminators, if DIY pest control is not your thing - tryTerminix,Orkin, orArmored Pest Svc- they'll use specialized and more effective chemicals, baits, or chemicals.
-### **Identifying the Pine Bark Beetle�**
+### **Identifying the Pine Bark Beetle**
 [Pine bark beetles](https://ipm.ucanr.edu/legacy_assets/pdf/pestnotes/pnbarkbeetles.pdf)
 are relatively tiny insects that measure about 2.5 to 6 mm in body length.
 They have black or dark brown colors with some spines at their back.
 I have listed some of the signs that you can check out to know if there is an infestation of the pine bark beetles.
 - **Drying branches:**As pine bark beetles feed on the tree's bark and deny the tree its nutrition, the branches will dry off or have needles.
-- **Boring Dust:**Signs of some[sawdust-like and fine substance that is reddish or rusty-brown](https://www.fs.usda.gov/detail/r3/forest-grasslandhealth/insects-diseases/?cid=stelprdb5228465)near the tree's bark�of the tree will punish the presence of pine bark beetles.
+- **Boring Dust:**Signs of some[sawdust-like and fine substance that is reddish or rusty-brown](https://www.fs.usda.gov/detail/r3/forest-grasslandhealth/insects-diseases/?cid=stelprdb5228465)near the tree's barkof the tree will punish the presence of pine bark beetles.
 - **Pitch tubes: **pitch tubes or sap or resin are produced by the pine trees as they attempt to push the Beatles out.
 - **Discolored or strained bark: **a yellow or reddish brown pine tree bark may indicate are dying tree due to bugs.
 It's crucial to note that June bugs and pine bark beetles may have similar sizes, shapes, and colors.
 However,